faizanahemad/data-science-utils/data_science_utils/ideas/ideas.md

     - Lets say that our DNN has N parameters (weights), our error function is a function in the weight space.
 To determine if a snapshot is different we take it's Weight Wn and calculate cosine/euclid distances from all existing weights W1...n-1.
 If it is having significant difference above a threshold, then we take the snapshot.
     - A generalised process: Intelligent Snapshot selection to minimise overfitting and variance, and increase generalization.
 For example 1 process could be that the Validation error is lower than atleast half the existing snapshots and weight (Wn to W1..n-1 distance) distance should be above a threshold and predictions should be have less some threshold correlation.
     - https://medium.com/analytics-vidhya/snapshot-ensembles-leveraging-ensembling-in-neural-networks-a0d512cf2941
-3. Image Classification Techniques like GradCam and Cutout applied to Text Classification
+3. Image Classification Techniques like GradCam, Cutout and others applied to Text Classification

 ### RL
 1. RL based tuning of Classification/Regression Models